Going for Growth, the award-winning programme for ambitious business women has now completed its 12th cycle.

 “When I began on the Going for Growth cycle, I expected I would gain a lot of expertise, but I had no idea as to the extent of that expertise, or the friendships I would make along the way,” said Vanessa Creaven.

 Most owner/managers agree that growing a business can be a very isolating experience and it can be difficult to find someone on your wavelength who understands the issues involved.
 The Going for Growth initiative is designed to address these challenges and those selected will join interactive round table sessions led by Lead Entrepreneurs.

 Previous participants report significant progress.
-At the conclusion of the most recent cycle (11th), 64 participants reported:
+At the conclusion of the previous 11th cycle of Going for Growth, 64 participants reported:

 Entrepreneurs are critical to the future success of the Irish economy.
 As advisors to a wide range of family and privately-owned businesses, we applaud the proven record of Going for Growth in helping women in business realise their full potential.
 At KPMG we work with many businesses in overcoming challenges and creating opportunities and we’re delighted to continue our support for this exceptional programme.
 In doing so, we recognise the key role of Enterprise Ireland, all of the Lead Entrepreneurs and the contribution of so many hugely committed individuals.
 I have no doubt that the 12th cycle will prove highly valuable to all of the participants.